mtrimpe/authzen/api/authorization-api-1_0.md

 {: #example-subject-search-request title="Example of an HTTPS Subject Search Request"}

 ### HTTPS Subject Search Response
 The success response to a Subject Search Request is a Subject Search Response.
-It is an HTTPS response with a `status` code of `200`, and `content-type` of `application/json`.
+It is an HTTPS response with an HTTP status code of `200`, and `Content-Type` of `application/json`.
 Its body is a JSON object that contains the Subject Search Response, as defined in {{subject-search-response}}.

 The following is a non-normative example of an HTTPS Subject Search Response: